-As I keep adding new Tapestry Crochet Farmhouse Potholders to the blog, the Farmhouse Collection of potholders is coming along together.
+As I keep coming up with new tapestry crochet Farmhouse potholders patterns, the Farmhouse Collection of potholders is coming along together.

 Pin this post for later and always find the Farmhouse Collection on your favorite crochet board on Pinterest!

 Farmhouse Potholders Pattern E-Book

 Get all the patterns of the Farmhouse Collection at once by purchasing the PDF e-book on Ravelry, LoveCrafts, or Etsy!

 The potholders of the Farmhouse Collection measure about 6.7” (17 cm) by 7.3” (18.5 cm).